 I couldn’t believe that my friendly advice at well past midnight would lead the FB Lady to believe that I was a Fairy Godmother but, it happened.

 “TALKING the BARN door OFF the HINGES, ain’t never FED the ANIMALS!”
 Giving insight an advice to FB Lady for hours ended with her assuming that I was a sap.

 Simply put, If I will listen to your problems and attempt to find a solution when no one else will it doesn’t mean that I’m going to solve all of your problems.”

 Spending hours messaging this lady and trying to help her with suggestions or solutions turned into a three day escapade in futility.

-What had started out as an innocent response to someone who had originally contacted me regarding event services through my FB page Friday evening quickly escalated to this FB Lady claiming to be suicidal, needing money and a car as well as a place to live.
-I’m not kidding.
+What had started out as an innocent response to someone who had originally contacted me regarding event services through my FB page Friday evening quickly escalated to this FB Lady claiming to be suicidal, being abused by her husband, needing money late at night and a car as well as a place to live.
+I’m not kidding!

-Reading her message, I was taken back to my childhood and the first suicide I had even encountered.
+Reading her message, I was taken back to my childhood and the first actual suicide that I had even encountered.